lorensen/VTKExamples/src/Cxx/PolyData/PointCellIds.md

 ### Description

-This example demonstrates how to select and highlight cells using a rubber band.
-Press 'r' to enter selection mode.
+This example demonstrates how to get the number of Ids in points and cells.

 !!! note
     In vtkIdFilter, SetIdsArrayName is deprecated in VTK 8.90, use SetPointIdsArrayName/GetPointIdsArrayName or SetCellIdsArrayName/GetCellIdsArrayName.